libhal-google/libhal-cmake-util/README.md

 - `PACKAGES` list of packages to automatically find and make available for the package build.
 - `LINK_LIBRARIES` list of the libraries to link into the library.
+- `USE_CLANG_TIDY` use this option to enable clang tidy checks for libraries.

 ## Contributing